Hello, everyone! I am pleased to announce that MIT will be hosting a mirror of FACTS on Saturday, March 10, 2018.LOCATION AND SCHEDULE:

 -$10: for teams traveling in excess of 200 miles one-way, as determined by the distance Google Maps provides between MIT and your school.

 The minimum fee for a school is $0.PAYMENT:

 Teams may pay either in advance or on the day of the tournament.
 Either cash or check is acceptable; please make checks out to "MIT Quiz Bowl Team."
 If your school requires an invoice prior to payment, please let us know as soon as possible.
 REGISTRATION:

 This tournament is open to teams from all geographic areas and levels of experience.
 Teams will be accepted on a first-come, first-served basis.
-The preliminary field cap is 20 teams.
+The field cap is 20 teams.
 Once the cap is filled, new teams will enter a waitlist and be added to the field if registered teams drop.
 The registration deadline is Tuesday, March 6 at noon EST; teams that register after the deadline will be added to a waitlist.